-About DASHDASH is a C++ Template Library for Distributed Data Strucutres with Support for Hierarchical Locality for HPC and Data-Driven Science.
-The DASH library is currently unter develpment and a first version should be available later in 2013.
+About DASHDASH is a C++ Template Library for Distributed Data Structures with Support for Hierarchical Locality for HPC and Data-Driven Science.

 FundingDASH is funded by the German Research Foundation (DFG) under the priority programme "Software for Exascale Computing - SPPEXA" (2013-2015).